0xdps/sheet-alchemy/tutorials/README.md

 After completing these tutorials, you'll be ready to:

-- Build production G-ODM applications
+- Build production SheetAlchemy applications
-- Integrate G-ODM with web frameworks
+- Integrate SheetAlchemy with web frameworks
-- Contribute to the G-ODM project
+- Contribute to the SheetAlchemy project
 - Help others in the community
 - Explore advanced Google Sheets API features

-Start with [Getting Started](01_getting_started.md) and begin your G-ODM journey! 🎯
+Start with [Getting Started](01_getting_started.md) and begin your SheetAlchemy journey! 🎯